cassy18/PythonProjects/README.md

 # PythonProjects
- A folder with all notworthy projects made by me in python.
+ A repository with all notworthy projects made by me in python.